 The Motu Public Policy Seminar series provides a forum for informed debate on important public policy issues.
+There are no further PPSs scheduled for 2017.

 Our seminars are accessible to a wide audience, and are attended by people from diverse backgrounds who want to stay informed on economic, social and public policy research.
 The seminars are presented by the Motu Senior Fellows and Affiliates, as well as other top visiting academics from within New Zealand or around the world.